Knotx/knotx-fragments/task/api/README.md

 - subgraph that is also a composite node (that consists of two subgraphs starting with `C` and `D` nodes).

 > Important note!
-> Nodes inside the composite node may only modify the Fragment's payload and should not modify
+> Nodes inside the composite node may only append the Fragment's payload and should not modify
 > the Fragment's body.
+> It's because there is no guarantee which node finishes processing earlier and what will be the final body output

 #### Node log
 Every node can prepare some data that describes what happened during its processing.
 It is a JSON